zopefoundation/grokcore.layout/src/grokcore/layout/README.txt

 Forms & Errorpages
 ==================

-Baseclasses for Form views (Form, AddForm, EditForm and DisplayForm) and Error views (NotFoundPage, ExceptionPage, UnauthorizedPage) are available which are all aware of Layout components like Page is.
+Baseclasses for Form views (FormPage, AddFormPage, EditFormPage and DisplayFormPage) and Error views (NotFoundPage, ExceptionPage, UnauthorizedPage) are available which are all aware of Layout components like Page is.